Spring Garden Revival

 Hanover Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas

-Gardening near wetlands or streams in Hanover requires compliance with the Wetlands Protection Act and local bylaws, which may mandate permits for work within 10-25 feet of protected areas.
-Seasonal restrictions apply during wildlife breeding (April-Aug).
-Protect tree root systems by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches.
-Prioritize native, pollinator-friendly plants such as New England aster and bee balm, and delay perennial cutbacks until spring to support overwintering insects.
-Use 2-4 inches of organic mulch to control runoff and erosion, and install temporary barriers on slopes.
-Coordinate with the Conservation Commission for all activities near natural resources.
+Flower bed installation and maintenance near Hanover’s wetlands and streams are regulated under the Wetlands Protection Act.
+Permits (NOI or RDA) are required for work within 10-25 feet of protected areas, with seasonal restrictions during wildlife breeding (April-Aug).
+Protecting tree root systems is essential—avoid cultivation within the drip line, where 80% of roots reside in the top 12 inches.
+Use native, pollinator-friendly plants such as New England aster, black-eyed Susan, and bee balm, and delay perennial cutback until spring to support overwintering insects.
+Mulch flower beds with 2-4 inches of organic material to control runoff and erosion, and install temporary silt fencing on slopes.
+For guidance on buffer zone compliance and pollinator initiatives, contact:

 Hanover Conservation Commission